The Junk Map began in 2013 as a secondhand business directory. For 5 years we helped thousands of Australians find useful junk.

 – Upcycled furniture and art

-– Creative people for custom work
+– Creative people to help

 – Adaptive reuse projects